The Great Peacemaker

 out of Israel in 600 BC, and which they took with them into the promised land

 they were led to.
-Part of that record is recorded in the Book of Mormon as the
+Part of that record is recorded in the Covenant of Christ as the

 parable of a tree.
 I have a page on this site that has the parable in its